Equations defining probability tree models: An example and connections to graphical models

 Consider now the Bayesian network given in \cref{fig:bioBN} which is not decomposable.
 This graph codes the additional condition that the state of the environment and the activity within a cell culture are independent of each other: so here, $X_1\independent X_2$ as well as ${X_4\independent (X_1,X_2)~|~X_3}$.
 This model can alternatively be represented by a staged tree denoted $\T_{\text{BN}}$ which has the same coloured graph as $\T_{\text{dec}}$ but with an additional stage $v_1\sim v_2$, coloured blue.
 The ideal of model invariants of this tree is again generated by path differences and is equal to $I_{\T_{\text{BN}}}=I_{\T_{\text{dec}}}+I_{\text{blue}}$ where

-By construction, $I_{\text{blue}}$ is toric in the marginal probabilities.
-However, by \cref{thm:toric}, it is not toric in the atomic probabilities.
-Indeed, the full ideal of model invariants of this tree is not toric because the condition \cref{eq:star} is not fulfilled: we can easily use the tree graph to check that $t(v_3)t(v_6)\not=t(v_4)t(v_5)$.
+Indeed, the full ideal $\ker \varphi $ of this tree is not necessarily toric because the condition \cref{eq:star} is not fulfilled: we can easily use the tree graph to check that $t(v_3)t(v_6)\not=t(v_4)t(v_5)$.

-Using any computer algebra software, we find that the ideal of model invariants $I_{\T_{\text{BN}}}=\ker\varphi$ is still equal to the kernel of the algebraic parametrisation.
-The theory developed by \citet{Geiger.etal.2006} did not supply the means to find this algebraic characterisation.
+Using any computer algebra software, we find that the ideal of model invariants $I_{\T_{\text{BN}}}=\ker\varphi$ is equal to the kernel of the algebraic parametrisation.
+We expect this result because in this case $\ipaths=\impaths$ see \cref{conj:mpaths} in the discussion.
+The theory developed by \citet{Geiger.etal.2006} did not supply the means to find this algebraic characterisation, their study is restricted to decomposable models.
 However, here we study a Bayesian network on four binary random variables, so one of the subjects of the thorough analysis provided by \citet[Table~1, \#21]{Garcia.etal.2005}.
 Using prime decomposition of the conditional independence ideal, these authors find that the ideal of model invariants of this Bayesian network is prime, of codimension~7, of degree~32, and has 13 minimal generators.
+From the tree we can readily obtain the same calculations for the codimension and the number of minimal generators of the model by using the dimension count in \cref{sub:dim} and the equations in \cref{eq:ipaths} respectively.

 In a third step, consider the context-specific Bayesian network represented by the graph in \cref{fig:bioBN} and with the extra condition that $X_3\independent X_2~|~X_1=0$ is true.
 In words, we now embed the information that the probability of survival of a cell in the culture does not depend on its activity, given that the environment was hostile.
 Whilst the directed acyclic graph cannot code this condition graphically, we can immediately read it from the green stage in the staged tree $\T$ given in \cref{fig:biotree}.
 The full ideal of model invariants $I_{\T}=I_{\T_{\text{BN}}}+I_{\text{green}}$ is now equal to